somecho/dripsy/README.md

 ```

 > Explanation for new Common Lisp users: ASDF is a sort of *build system library* common lisp that comes packaged with the SBCL implementation.
 It gives us a way to load *systems* (libraries as we would call it) so that we can use them.
 In the snippet, we load the system definition file (it ends with `.asd`).
 Now our REPL will know what Dripsy is.
 We can then load it with `asdf:load-system` or `ql:quickload` (if you have Quicklisp).

+If you've installed via Quicklisp, you can just do `(ql:quickload :dripsy)`.

 ### First steps